ianmobbs/DailyDevTalk/README.md

  - Create hashmap of tweets on retrieval with vector sum
  - Remove common words from Tweet vectors (if, then, the, etc.)

+I also eventually hope to implement a system that measures semantic similarity (as opposed to just surface similarity) through natural language processing.

 ## Documentation
 Coming soon!